Evelyn Nesbit: Modeling career

 In June 1900, Mrs. Nesbit, leaving her children in the care of others, relocated to New York City to seek work as a seamstress or clothing designer.
 However, she did not succeed in this competitive world.
-In November 1900, she finally sent for her children, although she had no work.
+In November 1900 she finally sent for her children, although she had no work.
 The family shared a single back room in a building on 22nd Street in Manhattan.

-Mrs. Nesbit finally used letters of introduction given by Philadelphia artists, contacting painter James Carroll Beckwith.
-His primary patron was John Jacob Astor.
+Nesbit's mother finally used letters of introduction given by Philadelphia artists, contacting painter James Carroll Beckwith, whose primary patron was John Jacob Astor.
 Beckwith was both a respected painter and instructor of life classes at the Art Students League.
-He took a protective interest in the young Nesbit, and provided her with letters of introduction to other legitimate artists, such as Frederick S. Church, Herbert Morgan, and Carle J. Blenner.
+He took a protective interest in the young Nesbit and provided her with letters of introduction to other legitimate artists, such as Frederick S. Church, Herbert Morgan and Carle J. Blenner.

-Mrs. Nesbit was forced to take on managing her daughter's career, proving unable to provide either business acumen or guardianship for her daughter.
-In a later interview with reporters, Mrs. Nesbit maintained: "I never allowed Evelyn to pose in the altogether".
+Nesbit's mother was forced to take on managing her daughter's career, proving unable to provide either business acumen or guardianship for her daughter.
+In a later interview with reporters, she maintained: "I never allowed Evelyn to pose in the altogether".
 Two artworks, one by Church and another by Beckwith in 1901, contradict her statement, as they display a skimpily clad or partially nude Evelyn.

-Nesbit became one of the most in-demand artists' models in New York.
+Nesbit rapidly became one of the most in-demand artists' models in New York.
 Photographers Otto Sarony and Rudolf Eickemeyer were among those who worked with her.
+Charles Dana Gibson, one of the country's most renowned artists of the era, used Nesbit as the model for one of his best-known "Gibson Girl" works.
+Titled Woman: The Eternal Question (c.
+1903), the portrait features Nesbit in profile, with her luxuriant hair forming the shape of a question mark.

-She was featured on the covers of numerous women's magazines of the period, including Vanity Fair, Harper's Bazaar, The Delineator, Ladies' Home Journal, and Cosmopolitan.
-She also appeared in fashion advertising for a wide variety of products; and she was also showcased on sheet music and souvenir items – beer trays, tobacco cards, pocket mirrors, postcards, and chromolithographs.
+Elsewhere, Nesbit was featured on the covers of numerous women's magazines, including Vanity Fair, Harper's Bazaar, The Delineator, Ladies' Home Journal and Cosmopolitan.
+She appeared in fashion advertising for a wide variety of products; and was also showcased on sheet music and souvenir items – beer trays, tobacco cards, pocket mirrors, postcards, and chromolithographs.
 Nesbit often posed in vignettes, dressed in various costumes.
 These photo postcards were known as mignon (sweet, lovely), as their pictorials were of a suggestive sensuality in contrast to the graphic, notorious "French postcards" of the day.
-She also posed for calendars for Prudential Life Insurance, Coca-Cola, and other corporations.
-Charles Dana Gibson, one of the country's most renowned artists of the era, used Nesbit as the model for one of his best-known "Gibson Girl" works.
-Titled Woman: The Eternal Question (1903), the portrait features her in profile, with her luxuriant hair forming the shape of a question mark.
+She also posed for calendars for Prudential Life Insurance, Coca-Cola and other corporations.